fajrifajri/starosbulkstat/README.md

 Due to the uniq way of bulkstat implementation, there are custom handlings on this code (I wish I can simplify that):
 - identify the main label : sometime bulkstat schema name can be good candidate of label (e.g.: APN name), unfortunately this is not always the case
-- converting some metric into label
+- converting some metric into label.

 reference to Cisco StarOS Bulkstat: https://www.cisco.com/c/dam/en/us/td/docs/wireless/asr_5000/21-16_6-10/Bulkstats-Doc-Spreadsheet/21-16-Bulkstats-Docs-Spreadsheet.pdf